 Ode to Wood Surfboards

-Having made about 100 surfboards in my short surfboard building life (over ten years in), I have to say this was one of my all time favorite projects.
+Having made many surfboards in my short surfboard building life (over ten years in), I have to say this was one of my all time favorite projects.

 I got the blank from Mark, the creator of Crooked Blanks, after meeting him in New York where he shlepped a bunch of blanks to Central Park for me to touch and feel.